hashicorp/raft-wal/README.md

 through the file on a recovery.

 We add an implicit 0-7 null bytes after each frame to ensure the next frame header is aligned.
-This padding is _not_ represented in `FrameLen` but it is always present and is deterministic by rounding up `FrameLen` to the nearest multiple of 8.
-It is always accounted for when reading and CRCs are calculated over raw bytes written so always include the padding bytes.
+This padding is _not_ represented in `Length` but it is always present and is deterministic by rounding up `Length` to the nearest multiple of 8.
+It is always accounted for when reading and CRCs are calculated over raw bytes written so always include the padding (zero) bytes.

 Despite alignment we still don't blindly trust the headers we read are valid.
-The CRC check or invalid record format detect torn writes in the last batch written and we always safety check the size of lengths read before allocating them - frame lengths can't be bigger than `BlockSize`, file offsets can't be beyond the actual file size, and `EntryLen` can't be bigger than the space left in the segment file.
+A CRC mismatch or invalid record format indicate torn writes in the last batch written and we always safety check the size of lengths read before allocating them - Entry lengths can't be bigger than the `MaxEntrySize` which we default to 64MiB.

+### Sealing

+Once a segment file has grown larger than the configured soft-limit (64MiB default), we "seal" it.
+This process involves:

+ 1. Write out the in-memory index of record offsets to an index frame.
+ 2. Write a commit frame to validate all bytes appended in this final append (which probably inclided one or more records too to take the segment file over the limit).
+ 3. Return the final MaxIndex and IndexStart to be stored in meta.db

+Sealed files can have their indexes read directly on open from the IndexStart in meta.db so records can be looked but in constant time.

 ## Log Lookup by Index

-Fixed-size blocks and pre-allocated segment files allow us to efficiently find a record by index (or similarly, the tail of the log) by binary search.

-We search for the block containing index K as follows:
- 1. Locate the correct segment (highest `BaseIndex` <= K) or return `NotFound`
- 2. If the segment is the tail segment and the record is in the current partial block being written, return it directly from memory.
- 3. Binary search the blocks in the file (i.e. starting at the middle).
-We use `sort.Search` which finds the smallest block for which the func returns true.
-We need this to be the block that contains K or `NumBlocks` if not found.
-For each block we read the fixed-size trailer at the end.
-    1. If the trailer is all zeros, assume we are in the tail and the record is in a lower block, return false.
-    2. If the trailer is non-zero but corrupt return `Corrupt` error
-    3. Otherwise return `Trailer.FirstIndex <= K`

-This finds the block where the entry `K` starts (or `NumBlocks`).

-Once we have the block, we can read the correct entry using the block index:
- 1. Read the relevant part of the index frame:
-    1. The `K` entry offset in the block (`blockOffset`) will be at `K` - `FirstIndex`.
-    2. The first frame offset will be in in the index frame at `IndexStart` + `FrameHdrSize` + `blockOffset`.
-Read a `uint32` value at that offset as `frameStart`.
-    3. If `blockOffset < NumEntries-1` then also read the next frame offset into `frameEnd`.
-If we just read the last offset, then use `frameEnd := IndexStart`.
-    4. Allocate a buffer big enough to read `frameEnd - frameStart` bytes
-    6. Read `frameStart` to `frameEnd` bytes into buffer and parse frame.
-       1. If a `Full` record return relevant slice minus header and padding.
-       2. If a `First` record, read the `EntryLen` and if needed re-allocate buffer to fit the whole entry.
-Then continue reading frames from block, wrapping over to next block(s) if necessary.

-Big-O performance is O(log N).
-We expect performance of lookups to be adequate on an SSD without further optimization.
-Especially given that Raft users typically wrap the `LogStore` in `raft.LogCache` that caches the most recent N entries in memory anyway and almost all accesses in steady state are for the most recent entries during replication.
+For an unsealed segment we first lookup the offset in the in-memory index.

+For a sealed segment we can discover the index frame location from the meta data and then perform a read at the right location in the file to lookup the record's offset.
+Implementations may choose to cache or memory map the index array but we will initially just read the specific entry we need each time and assume the OS page cache will make that fast for frequently accessed index areas or in-order traversals.
+We don't have to read the whole index, just the 4 byte entry we care about since we can work out it's offset from IndexStart, the BaseIndex of the segment, and the Index being searched for.

 # Crash Safety